Shraban123/HMNData/README.md

 The folder Generated Networks contains the Networks used for the Tables 1 - 5

-The folder Air Transportation/ Generated Contains the generated Network used for comparison with European Air Transportation Network
+The folder Air Transportation/ Generated Contains the generated Network used for comparison with the European Air Transportation Network

+The Barabasi Albert Network, GNM Random Network, Erdos Reyni and Random Internet Network are generated using Networkx packages with respe4ctive names.